19th September, 2023

 Why is this?

-Well often because the hazardous substances are not what we would class as dangerous chemicals, a sniff or a splash is not going to lead to instant death, and the substances are part of everyday use.
+Often because the hazardous substances you use are not what we would classify as dangerous chemicals - they don't kill you the moment you are exposed - a sniff or a splash won't lead to instant death.

 It is estimated that past exposures in the construction sector annually cause over 5,000 occupational cancer cases and approximately 3,700 deaths.